tlvaldepena/vectorsurv.org/_docs/integrated-data-view/integrated-data-view.md

 ## Tables

-After selecting the date filter and record types, relevant data will appear in a series of tabbed tables.
+After selecting the data, use the tabs to switch between the data tables for the included data.

 ![Data Table](/assets/images/docs/integrated-data-view-tables.png)